-(September 14, 2020 / JNS)
+(September 14, 2020 / *Updated 9/25 – Original version featured in JNS)

-For decades now, behind the ivory-covered towers of our universities, bias has reared its head against Israel and the United States, particularly within Middle East Studies programs, as is well-documented in Martin Kramer’s seminal book, Ivory Towers on Sand.
+For decades now, behind the ivory covered towers of our universities, there has been a well-documented bias against Israel and the United States, particularly in our nation’s Middle East Studies Programs, as is well documented in Martin Kramer’s seminal book, “Ivory Towers on Sand.”
 This has led to one-sided politicization of an entire discipline, where paltry propaganda has been substituted (at the taxpayer’s expense), for a good, well-rounded education.

-This tendency has become even more pronounced as of late because of the phenomena of “cancel culture,” where there is an implicit rigid orthodoxy of “acceptable thought.”
+This tendency has become even more pronounced, as of late, because of the phenomena of “cancel culture,” where there is an implicit rigid orthodoxy of “acceptable thought.”
 Our students are the real losers here.
 Today’s university experience is a far cry from John Stuart Mill’s description as “the marketplace of ideas.”

 The E.O. used as a definition of anti-Semitism the working definition of the International Holocaust Remembrance Alliance, which includes among its examples, “…denying the Jewish people their right to self-determination, e.g. claiming that the State of Israel is a racist endeavor.”

 Would one then label a person who has called the random stabbing acts of Israeli citizens by Palestinian terrorists “self-defense” as an anti-Semite?
-Would one label a person who has declared that Israeli Prime Minister Netanyahu is “a war criminal that’s not worth the bullet it would take to shoot him” as an anti-Semite?
-Would one call a person who erroneously declares “Israel is deliberately infecting Palestinians with coronavirus” an anti-Semite?
+Would one label a person who has declared that Prime Minister Netanyahu is “a war criminal that’s not worth the bullet it would take to shoot him” as an anti-Semite?
+Would one call a person who erroneously declares “Israel is deliberately infecting Palestinians with coronavirus,” an anti-Semite?

-What is even more outrageous is that Erekat is going to be a fellow at Harvard’s “Future Diplomacy Project.”
-This is the very same person who has counseled Yasser Arafat to reject the exceedingly generous offer made to him by Prime Minister Ehud Barak at Camp David in July 2000.
+What is even more outrageous is that Saeb Erekat is going to be a fellow at Harvard’s “Future Diplomacy Project.”
+This is the very same person who has counseled Yassir Arafat to reject the exceedingly generous offer made to him by Prime Minister Ehud Barak at Camp David in July 2000.

 Diplomacy is supposed to be the art of compromise.
-The only lesson that these students will be learning from Erekat is the art of rejectionism and incitement towards terrorism.
+The only lesson that these students will be learning from Mr. Erekat is the art of rejectionism and incitement towards terrorism.

 But Harvard is hardly alone here.